Q. What do they look like?

 Q. Where did they come from and how do they spread?

-A. The hyphae of T. lyonii and other truffles form mycorrhizae in association with the roots of certain plants.
+The hyphae of T. lyoniiand other truffles form mycorrhizae in association with the roots of certain plants.
 These relationships are mutually beneficial, with the fungus obtaining some nutrients from the plant.
 In return, it provides protection for the plant roots from pathogens and also enhances the availability of nutrients to the plant.
+Harvesting the truffles do not eliminate them from the soil, since the main “body” of the fungus is still associated with the tree roots.
+You are simply picking the “fruit”, similar to harvesting an apple from the same tree year after year.

 Q. When do you find them?